vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 CHAPTER II

 are found associated with him even when he is in the body as a limited self (Siva eva grhītapaśubhāvah).
 Though in the latter case their names and forms are different yet their functions are the same.
 For instance, in the Purānas he is said to have got two door-keepers, Ganeśa and Batuka.
 They accompany him even when he assumes limitations as an individual (Pasupramātā) to guard two of the nine doors of the body.
-Of course, in this case, they are called Prāņa and Apāna.
-Jayaratha echoes this very idea when in his commentary on the Tantrāloka I, 6, he says the following with regard to Gaņeśa and Batuka :
+Of course, in this case, they are called Prāṇa and Apāna.
+Jayaratha echoes this very idea when in his commentary on the Tantrāloka I, 6, he says the following with regard to Gaṇeśa and Batuka :

-"Asya hi prāņavyāptirasti ityevam nirdiśanti guravah"
+"Asya hi prāṇavyāptirasti ityevam nirdiśanti guravah"

 and «Vastuto hi apānavyāptirasyāsti ityevam nirdeśaḥ", respectively.

 Regarding the Anubhava Nivedana it may be stated here that we attribute it to Abhinava on the authority of a tradition only.
 We have so far not been able to find any internal or external literary evidence to support it.
 The colophon says nothing about its authorship and no quotation from it have we, so far, discovered anywhere.
 We are, therefore, not quite sure that the tradition is well founded.
 We have, however, included it in the list of Abhinava's works, because we found it in an old collection of Abhinava's Stotras in the possession of Harabhatt Shastri of Kashmir.
 21. TANTROCCAYA.

-This is another summary of the great work, Tantrāloka, smaller than the Tantrasāra but bigger than the Tantra vaţadhānikā.
+This is another summary of the great work, Tantrāloka, smaller than the Tantrasāra but bigger than the Tantra vaṭadhānikā.
 Although both the introductory and the concluding verses speak of its being a work of Abhinava, yet the language, the style and the method of treatment of the subject matter, give rise to grave doubt about its being from the pen of Abhinava.

 HIS WORKS